sekwah41/Advanced-Portals/README.md

 https://www.conventionalcommits.org/en/v1.0.0/

-Accepted tags mostly follow the Angular style and are meant to only loosely be followed.
-When commits close an issue refer in the commit description in the following style (Refs #1, #2, #3)
 ## Types available
  * **build**: Changes that affect the build system or external dependencies
  * **ci**: Changes to our CI configuration files and scripts